inertiajs/inertia-laravel/readme.md

 ## Accessing data in root template

 There are situations where you may want to access your prop data in your root Blade template.
 For example, you may want to add a meta description tag, Twitter card meta tags, or Facebook Open Graph meta tags.
-To do this, all props are injected in the blade file, as regular Blade variable in `$page` variable.
+These props are available via the `$page` variable.

 ~~~blade
 <meta name="twitter:title" content="{{ $page['props']['event']->title }}">